VladimirMakaev/cqrs-journey-doc/Reference_04_DeepDive.markdown

 write-side, so the synchronization process only needs to push changes from the write-side to the read-side.

-If you decide that the two sides must always be consistent, then you will need to introduce a distributed transaction that spans both sides as shown in figure 1.
+If you decide that the two sides must always be consistent (the case of strong consistency), then you will need to introduce a distributed transaction that spans both sides as shown in figure 1.

 ![Figure 1][fig1]